Rukungiri District

 Rukungiri District is a district in the Western Region of Uganda.
 The town of Rukungiri is the site of the district headquarters.

 Location

 The district is bordered by Lake Edward to the North West, Rubirizi District to the northeast, Mitooma District to the northeast and east, Ntungamo District to the east and southeast, Rukiga District and Rubanda District to the south, Kanungu District to the west, and the Democratic Republic of the Congo via Lake Edward to the northwest.
 The district headquarters are approximately 382 km, by road, south-west of Kampala, Uganda's capital city.

 Prominent people

-General Brigadier George Mwesigwa Bitanuzire, one of the 27 men of NRA Bush war, also rescued the family of his commander Yoweri Museveni from a military roadblock in Kireka.

-In governmentCommanded Military Police, Third Dinsion, Second Division, among other divisions, camps, garrissons battalions, before retiring in 2023 to continue large scale farming.

 The district is the birthplace of Kizza Besigye, who was a candidate for the Ugandan presidency in 2001, 2006,2011 and 2016.

 Other prominent Ugandans who hail from the district include: